linz/linz-positionzpp-pcf/config/output_files/readme.txt

 antenna heighting errors).

 Each RINEX file submitted to the PositioNZ-PP service is processed separately.
-The coordinates are calculated in the ITRF2008 reference frame at the epoch of observation.
-The final coordinates are converted to NZGD2000 coordinates at nominal epoch 2000.0.
+The coordinates are calculated in the ITRF2020 reference frame at the epoch of observation.
+The final coordinates are converted to NZGD2000.

 For each file the GPS processing includes the following steps:
   * Approximate point position solution to determine the station location
-  * Selection of three PositioNZ reference stations to process with the user station
+  * Selection of four PositioNZ reference stations to process with the user station
-  * Calculation of the reference station ITRF2008 epoch coordinates
+  * Calculation of the reference station ITRF2020 epoch coordinates
   * Detecting cycle slips and gross errors
   * Resolving ambiguities
   * Calculation of a minimum constraints solution